Publisher Council on Foreign Relations

 - Since 1985, foreigners have consistently owned more U.S. assets than Americans own foreign assets.

-- In the fourth quarter of 2013, U.S. ownership of foreign assets decreased 1.8 percent, while foreign ownership of U.S. assets decreased 0.1 percent.
+- Between the second quarter of 2013 and the second quarter of 2014, U.S. ownership of foreign assets increased 13 percent and foreign ownership of U.S. assets increased 12 percent.

 - If the Federal Reserve's holdings are excluded, foreigners own nearly 60 percent of outstanding marketable treasuries.